Nick Carter-Killmaster: Weapons and paraphernalia

 Nick Carter uses three main weapons during the course of the series, all of which are named, and have histories.
 The gun, Wilhelmina, is a stripped-down German Luger.
 In the earliest stories, Carter got the gun off a German officer during a harrowing mission during World War II.
 Later stories state that he has had a series of Lugers, all named Wilhelmina.
 The knife, Hugo, is a pearl-handled 400-year-old stiletto crafted by Benvenuto Cellini.
 The blade retracts into the handle, and the knife is worn on a special sheath on the wrist, designed to release it into the user's hand with a simple muscle contraction.
 The third member of the triad is Pierre, a poison gas bomb, which is a small egg-shaped device, usually carried in a pocket but sometimes as a "third testicle" at his scrotum.
-Activated with a simple twist, it would, within seconds, kill anyone or anything that breathed its odorless and colorless gas.
+Activated with a simple twist, it would, within seconds, kill anyone or anything that breathed its potassium cyanide, an odorless and colorless gas.

 Carter often takes with him other weapons as the mission demands.
 These have included: